 Further, a good pinch of mustard seeds can yield many bushes.
 The mustard plant will spread throughout the field, referencing the expanding heavenly kingdom which will invasively spread across the land.
 Yet, being an herb the mustard plant is at first hard to detect.
 That being so, it is then suddenly sprouting everywhere.
 Some can grow even unto the height of a small tree, large enough for birds to make nests—“…birds of the air come and perch” illustrates there is room for anyone and everyone.

 There is a third factor concerning our spiritual vision.
 Even though the mustard seed is the smallest, what is within gives the seed its size and impact.
 Like a mustard seed, anyone may in fact qualify for the kingdom, even if at the moment there seems no hope.
 Anyone may contribute to the kingdom when at first there may seem no way, or believing time has run out.
 Anyone who decides to do so may awaken.
-What is inside the soul is what counts.

 The Parable of the Yeast is similar.
 Yeast cannot be separated once mixed in the dough, but instead works throughout the dough to yield good bread.
 ‘You should let my yeast work in you the same way’, he is telling them.
 A small amount of yeast works throughout the dough to provide the finished product, alluding to a small work that may eventually spread to affect many.